Coronavirus (COVID-19)

 Introduction

-Our service is part of Devon County Council’s Children’s Services.
-We are a county-wide team supporting children and young people from birth to 18 years who have; visual, dual sensory (vision and hearing impairment) deafblind and multisensory impairments.
+Our service is part of Devon County Council’s Disabled Children’s Services.
+We are a county-wide team supporting children and young people from birth to 18 years who have; vision, dual sensory (vision and hearing impairment) and deafblind impairment.

 We provide: